Complaints Procedure — Gardening West Ham

 Upon receipt we will log the complaint and provide an acknowledgement within a stated working timeframe.
 Our acknowledgement will outline the next steps, who will investigate and an estimated timescale for resolution.
 During the acknowledgement we will confirm whether immediate safety or environmental measures are required — for instance securing loose garden fixtures or preventing further damage to lawns, borders or hard landscaping.

-Investigator taking notes beside a garden hedge Investigation process: An appointed member of the team will conduct an investigation which may include visiting the site, reviewing job notes, and speaking with the crew involved.
+A young woman with dark hair tied back, wearing a white t-shirt, striped gardening apron, and white gloves, standing outdoors in a garden.
+She is smiling and holding a small potted shrub with green and pink foliage in her hands.
+Behind her, there are lush green plants, trees, and a wooden garden post, indicating a well-maintained, landscaped outdoor space typical of a residential garden in West Ham.
+The environment appears bright and sunny, with natural light illuminating the vibrant greenery and her cheerful expression.
+This scene reflects professional gardening services that include plant care and garden maintenance, supporting the natural growth and aesthetic appeal of outdoor areas around East London properties.
+Investigation process: An appointed member of the team will conduct an investigation which may include visiting the site, reviewing job notes, and speaking with the crew involved.
 We will treat all matters with confidentiality and respect.
 The investigation will aim to identify root causes such as errors in workmanship, miscommunication over specifications, supply issues, or unforeseen site conditions.
 Where appropriate we will consult horticultural specialists or arboricultural advisors to ensure technical matters are assessed correctly.

 Timescales for investigation vary with complexity.
 Straightforward matters may be resolved within a few working days; more complex cases that require third-party input or replacement materials will have longer target times.
 We will keep you informed of progress and seek to agree reasonable timelines for any corrective activity.